Federal Government Jobs – Reading the Job Poster (Part 2 of 5)

 As you can see, the job poster can be very complicated.
 But it doesn’t have to be.

 If you know how to read and interpret the job poster, it can be straight forward.
-But don’t be afraid to reach out to a Certified Professional Career Coach who has extensive experience working with and understands the process.
+But don’t be afraid to reach out to a Certified Professional Career Coach who has extensive experience working with these types of job posters and understands the process.
 Take the guess work out of it and make sure you know how to proceed.